softlayer/githubio_source/content/reference/services/SoftLayer_Network_Subnet_Swip_Transaction/swipAllSubnets.md

 ---
 title: "swipAllSubnets"
+description: "**DEPRECATED**
-description: "swipAllSubnets finds all subnets attached to your account and attempts to create a SWIP transaction for all subnets that... "
+swipAllSubnets finds all subnets attached to your account and attempts to create a SWIP transaction for a... "
 layout: "method"
 tags:
     - "method"